woedev/testing/docs/cios.md

     <text x="120" y="133" fill="#D3D3D3" font-size="16px" font-family="DOSVGA">&lt;d2x-currentversion&gt;</text>
 </svg>

-12. Once you have finished with all 4 cIOSes, press B to return to the Homebrew Channel.
+12. Once you have installed the cIOS into the 4 slots, press B to return to the Homebrew Channel.

 ::: info
 If you downloaded the 4 WAD files in [Section I](#section-i-downloading), you may now delete them from your SD card/USB drive.